 Departure and arrival procedures will typically be used when flying an airliner, but smaller aircraft, too, have to use at least an approach procedure at their destination when flying IFR.
-Flight simulator stock data provides only approaches and transitions.
+FSX and Prepar3D stock data provides only approaches and transitions.
 SIDs and STARs are not available.
 These can be added by navdata updates.

 An airline flight containing all variations can use the following procedures or segments:

 - en-route airway system

 - STAR transition

 A small aircraft IFR flight can use the following procedures or segments:

 - Departure airport